danhawker/idm-quickstart/sections/00-prerequisites.md

 * A dedicated DNS name space ( this Quickstart will use "example.test" )
 * A /28 (or larger) subnet ( this Quickstart will use "172.17.0.0/28" )
-* Four physical or virtual servers:
+* Five physical or virtual servers:
-	* three - Red Hat Enterprise Linux 7 (RHEL7)
+	* four - Red Hat Enterprise Linux 7 (RHEL7)
   * one - Red Hat Enterprise Linux 6 (RHEL6)
 	* "Minimal Install"
 	* 10 GB storage